Pylons/pyramid/docs/narr/handlers.rst

    :term:`url dispatch`.
 The concept of a view handler is analogous to a "controller" in Pylons 1.0.

 The view handler class is initialized by :app:`Pyramid` in the same manner as a view class.
-Its ``__init__`` is called with a request object (see :ref:`class_as_view`) when a request enters the system which corresponds with a view handler registration made during configuration.
-A method of the view handler class is then called.
+Its ``__init__`` is called with a request object (see :ref:`class_as_view`) as its argument when a request enters the system which corresponds with a view handler registration made during configuration.
+After the view handler class is instantiated, a method on the instance is called.
 The method which is called depends on the view handler configuration.

 The :meth:`pyramid.configuration.Configurator.add_handler` method will scan the handler class and automatically set up views for methods that are